The Digital Design System will help drive government digital transformation and continuous improvement, for the benefit of the people of NSW

 To begin with, it’s made up of:

-- a Digital Design Standard that underpins how government designs digital services
+- The NSW Design Standard which underpins how government designs digital services

 - design style guidelines to help create a consistent look and feel